I will always have conflicting feelings about one of the hardest, while contrastingly easiest, things I’ve done in re-evaluating my career at 26.

-Three years ago, I quit my job to backpack South East Asia before moving to Ireland for a graduate visa and move in with my long-distance boyfriend.
-In what has to be considered a nomadic pattern, I made the decision quit my second career to do the same thing.
+At 23, I quit my job to backpack South East Asia before moving to Ireland for a graduate visa to move in with my long-distance boyfriend.
+In what has to be considered a nomadic pattern, I made the decision quit my second career to do the same thing three years later.

 My personality type would come close to what some may classify as a workaholic (actually, many people call it workaholism.
 I even call it that).

 I was working two jobs at once for years, but, I was living a life in New York City where I was able to be comfortable, spend my money on what I wanted to, and put a ton in the bank as well.
 I made a lot of friends, and I kept saying to myself and others: This is the happiest I’ve ever been.